 The pros and cons of using gym gloves

 Weight lifting has its own set of gear and gadgetry to make the process safer and the effects better.
 There are belts and bands, specialized weights, cushioned Kettlebells and dumbbells, and numerous machines to make weight lifting personalized to the individual’s needs.
 When it comes to the attire of a weight lifter, gym gloves are a bit of a controversy.
 Some weight lifters will sear that you must have gloves in order to safely lift and control your weight.
-Others will claim that gym gloves pose a risk to the person working out.
+Others will claim that gym gloves pose a risk to the person working out, some lifters will just stick to chalk.
 Who is right?
 This article will consider a few arguments from both sides.

 Gym gloves can help you control the weight